nivekithan/archil-random-write-repro/LONG-WRITE-STALLS.md

   Write #176147, offset 88156081: 30146.08 ms
 ```

 The 10-, 25-, and 30-second stalls coincided with `commit_unconditional` retries reporting `reason=server_timeout`.
-The associated `cache_full` syncs pushed approximately 3 MiB each.
-The seed repeats the offset sequence, but exact stall positions and durations may vary.

 ## EBS comparison

-The same script was run on the same instance's gp3 EBS volume with XFS: a fresh 100 MiB file, full pre-read, seed `16001`, one `O_RDWR` descriptor, and no explicit workload `fsync()`.
+The same script ran on the same instance's gp3 EBS volume with XFS: a fresh 100 MiB file, full pre-read, seed `16001`, and one `O_RDWR` descriptor.

 | Metric | EBS gp3 / XFS | Archil |
 |---|---:|---:|